MicahStevens/brolaunch/README.md

 - For Hyprland/other Wayland compositors, modal windows typically float by default

 **App mode not working:**
+- App mode is only supported for Chromium-based browsers, not Firefox
 - Ensure you're using `--app` flag or `app_patterns` in config
 - Some websites may not work well in app mode

+**Firefox profile issues:**
+- For Firefox, `user_data_dir` must point to an existing profile directory (e.g., `~/.mozilla/firefox/xyz.default`)
+- Alternatively, use profile name with `-P` flag (profile must exist in Firefox's profile manager)
+- To create a new Firefox profile: `firefox -ProfileManager`

 **Profile not found:**
 - Use `-v` flag to see available profiles